Financial-Times/o-forms/MIGRATION.md

 	- `.o-forms-input--text-input`
 	- `.o-forms-input--toggle`
 	- `.o-forms-input--valid`

+The JavaScript for `o-forms` now accepts two options:
+- `useBrowserValidation`: whether to use the browsers validtion and error messages.
+Defaults to `false`
+- `errorSummary`: whether to display a summary of invalid fields on form submit.
+Defaults to `true`

 ### Migrating from v5 to v6
 Version 6 uses a new major version of o-loading.
 Make sure your project is compatible with o-loading@3.0.0